COALAIP/specs/README.md

 ```

-For a human it's obvious this is about a person named Andy Warhol, born August 6, 1928.
+For a human, it's obvious this is about a person named Andy Warhol, born August 6, 1928.
+However,
-For a machine that lacks the intuition and *context* of a human,
+for a machine, which lacks the intuition and *context* of a human, resolving this representation
-resolving this representation into the same conclusion is difficult.
+into the same conclusion is difficult.

-JSON-LD solves this problem by introducing `context` into JSON documents.
-On a high level, this
+JSON-LD solves this problem by introducing `context` to JSON documents.
+On a high level, this allows
-allows data to be linked to already defined schemata.
-Adding a special `@context` key to the
+data to be linked to already defined schemata.
+Adding a special `@context` key to the document
-document provides a reference to the schema of the underlying data.
-Transforming our previous
+provides a reference to the schema of the underlying data.
+Transforming our previous example to use
-example to use JSON-LD would result in:
+JSON-LD:

 ```javascript